simplyYan/simplyYan/README.md

-# My name is Yan, I'm a Brazilian developer who loves programming in JavaScript and Go!
+# My name is Yan, I'm a Brazilian developer who loves programming in Rust, JavaScript and Go!
 <img src="https://raw.githubusercontent.com/simplyYan/simplyYan/main/walk.gif" alt="Yan: There was supposed to be an image here -_-" width="50" height="50">
 ===================================